S3-working-group/s3-practical-guide/docs/all.md

 However, be mindful of situations where it's worthwhile to clarify the purpose of certain parts — especially when there's a reason something needs to be done in a particular way, or when sub-interventions need to happen in a certain order or are otherwise interrelated.
 Likewise, if parts of an intervention relate to the **wider organization** — such as org-wide policies, responsibilities, or dependencies — or to the **external environment**, document this explicitly.

-To clarify the purpose of a sub-intervention, it can be enough to define only the **enabling conditions** that need to be established — especially when the higher-level outcome is already clear — or just the **intended outcome(s)**, if this implies what enabling conditions are needed.
+To clarify the purpose of a sub-intervention, it can be enough to define only the **enabling conditions** that need to be established — especially when the higher-level outcome is already clear — or just the **intended outcomes**, if this implies what enabling conditions are needed.
 In other cases, it's useful to describe the situation (**driver**) that the requirement is meant to address.

 **Example**: